San Remo (Vic.)

 Table Chart PROFILE FAQ

-Health performance in San Remo is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+The level of general health in San Remo is notably higher than the national average with a fairly standard level of common health conditions seen across both young and old age cohorts

 Frequently Asked Questions - Health